Fall 2021 Update

 COÖP Programs: HOP, BOP and ROP

-The hiking program, HOP, is a backpacking camping trip in the Catskill Mountains.
-HOPers hike with their leaders, spending three nights camping in the mountains.
+The hiking program (HOP) is a backpacking camping trip in the Catskill Mountains.
+"HOPers" hike with their leaders and spend three nights camping in the mountains.

-The river-canoeing program, ROP, is an approximately 25 mile canoeing experience on the Delaware River along the border between Pennsylvania, New York and New Jersey.
-ROPers paddle with their leaders, camping along their route throughout the program.
+The river-canoeing program (ROP) is an approximately 25-mile canoeing experience on the Delaware River along the border between Pennsylvania, New York and New Jersey.
+"ROPers" paddle with their leaders and camp along their route throughout the program.

 How skilled in the outdoors do I need to be to participate in COÖP?

 COÖP participants do not need to have prior experience in the outdoors!
-We simply ask that students hoping to participate in the biking program are able to ride a bike, and that students hoping to participate in the river-canoeing program are able to swim.
+We simply ask that students who wish to participate in the biking program are able to ride a bike and that students who wish to participate in the river-canoeing program are able to swim.

 Who plans COÖP?

-COÖP is managed by a staff member in Undergraduate Student Life and three student coordinators - one for each program.
-This year’s coordinators are Hannah Healy CC’20 (HOP), Gabe Garon CC’21 (BOP) and Sam Zinman CC’21 (ROP).
+COÖP is managed by a staff member in Undergraduate Student Life and three student coordinators (one for each program).
+This year’s coordinators are Christian Palomares (CC '22), Makena Kiara (CC '22), and Lynne Irvin (SEAS '22).
 Additional Columbia staff members accompany each trip to assist with trip logistics and risk management while away from campus.

 What is the program fee for COÖP?

-The program fee for COÖP is $420.
-Partial and full fee waivers may be available to students who demonstrate financial need, as verified through the Office of Financial Aid and Educational Financing.
+The program fee for COÖP is $500.
+A limited number of full and partial fee waivers are available to students who demonstrate financial need, as verified through the Office of Financial Aid and Educational Financing.
+Priority will be given to students with the highest levels of financial need.

 Who can participate in COÖP?